tvoutsos19/ruby-gym/README.md

 ```
 ### dice_roll

-You plan to roll a die.
+Write a program that:
-Ask the user for a guess at what number the die will land on and then generate a random dice roll (a number between 1 and 6).
+- Ask the user for a guess at what number the die will land on and then generate a random dice roll (a number between 1 and 6).
-If the User guessed right, your program should print `You guessed correctly`
+- If the User guessed right, your program should print `You guessed correctly`
-If they didn't, you program should print `Shame on you.
+- If they didn't, you program should print `Shame on you.
 The die landed on x`

 Hint: Use the `rand` method for the dice roll.